alka14007/LifeTiles--A-Healthier-way-of-living/README.md

 # The Process
 ![image](https://github.com/user-attachments/assets/46ffc2ea-f297-44d6-9635-8d5ba542391d)

-# When all the tasks has been achieved for the day
+# When all the tasks have been achieved for the day
 ![image](https://github.com/user-attachments/assets/ca7b8220-bdb9-4a59-8db9-2da01ee60b01)

 # When connected to an Application on the phone (if needed)